Terms of Engagement

 If a legal conflict of interest arises, in relation to any matter on which you have instructed us, between your interests and those of any other client for whom we are also acting, we will inform you as soon as possible.

-If you have agreed to engage us on a non-exclusive basis in relation to a matter, we will establish an information barrier around the relevant legal services team and keep information in respect of your affairs confidential to that team.
+In a competitive sales process or if you have otherwise agreed to engage us on a non-exclusive basis in relation to a matter, we will establish an information barrier around the relevant legal services team and keep information in respect of your affairs confidential to that team.
 Similarly, we will not be permitted to provide you with access to information which is held by us as a result of a separate legal services team acting for another party or parties.

-If, in the course of acting for you or any other party, a dispute arises or matters otherwise become contentious between you and that other party, we will comply with the Rules of Conduct.
+If, in the course of acting for you or any other party, a dispute arises or matters otherwise become contentious between you and that other party, we will comply with the Rules of Conduct, which may require us to cease acting for one or more parties.
+Before that point is reached, we will raise and endeavour to resolve the issue with all parties (unless obligations of confidentiality or other constraints preclude that).

 If we cease to act for you or have not been instructed by you on a matter, we may act for other clients whose interests are adverse to your own, provided either: